gradle/gradle-build-action/README.md

 The dependencies and configuration cache will compute a cache key in a best effort manner.
 Keep reading to learn how to better control how they work.

+Note that enabling configuration cache without thee dependencies cache is not permitted, since a hit in the configuration cache assumes that dependencies are already present in the local dependencies cache.

 ### Configuring the dependencies and configuration caches

 Both the dependencies and configuration caches use the same default configuration: